CSerratore/cserratore.github.io/src/content/articles/data-is-the-currency-of-the-digital-economy/index.md

 In many cases, they are failing to deliver their full value potential - by a large margin, possibly orders of magnitude.

-A lot of this value potential, in the form of data, is left on the table or, more apt, stuffed under the mattress and forgotten about.
+A lot of this value potential, in the form of data, is left on the table or stuffed under the mattress and forgotten about.

 Our economy, in a grossly simplified form...